The Rust Rand Book

 Further, it should be obvious that the internal state of a CSPRNG must be kept secret.
 With that in mind, our implementations do not provide direct access to most of their internal state, and Debug implementations do not print any internal state.
 This does not fully protect CSPRNG state; code within the same process may read this memory (and we allow cloning and serialisation of CSPRNGs for convenience).
 Further, a running process may be forked by the operating system, which may leave both processes with a copy of the same generator.

-Not a crypto library
+Not a cryptography library

-It should be emphasised that this is not a cryptography library; although Rand does take some measures to provide secure random numbers, it does not necessarily take all recommended measures.
-Further, cryptographic processes such as encryption and authentication are complex and must be implemented very carefully to avoid flaws and resist known attacks.
+Cryptographic processes such as encryption and authentication are complex and must be implemented very carefully to avoid flaws and resist known attacks.
 It is therefore recommended to use specialized libraries where possible, for example openssl, ring and the RustCrypto libraries.

 Extra features